Chelyabinsk: a Blast From the Not-Too-Distant Past (or, How’s That Space Program Coming Along?)

 Chelyabinsk was a wake-up call.
 Did we hear it?
 Like Neil deGrasse Tyson likes to say during his presentations, “asteroids are nature’s way of asking ‘how’s that space program coming along?'”

 Posted on February 15, 2017, in Asteroids, Comets and Asteroids and tagged air blast, asteroid, Chelyabinsk, explosion, meteor, Neil Tyson, Russia, science, space, Tunguska.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Chelyabinsk: a Blast From the Not-Too-Distant Past (or, How’s That Space Program Coming Along?).